abilian/nua/doc/src/dev/nua-config.md

 - String or list of string (alternate syntax)
 - Group of packages defined by Nua to facilitate some installation.
-- Currently, only `postgres-client` and `mariadb-client` are available, and both   should be automatically installed when the auto-detection algorithm detect the use of the relevant DB in the `[[resource]]` section.
+- Currently, only `postgres-client` and `mariadb-client` are available, and both   should be automatically installed when the auto-detection algorithm detect the use of the relevant DB in the `[[provider]]` section.
 So this feature is seldom used.
 - Note: functionality may evolve in future versions.
 - Example `meta-packages = ["postgres-client"]`